yumuzi234/e8vm/notes.md

 ## Init support

-One thing that is hard about init support is that,
+One thing that is hard about init support is that.

 ## Static analysis